yudhisteer/Face-Recognition-with-Masks/README.md

 ```

 ### 3.3 Inception Network
 When designing a layer for a convNet, we need to pick the type of filters we want: ```1x1```, ```3x3``` or ```5x5``` or even the type of pooling.
-To get rid of this conundrum, the inception layer allowsus to implement them all.
-So why do we use filters of different size?
-For our example, our image will be of the same dimension but the **target** in the image may be of different size, i.e, a person may stand far from the camera or one may be close to it.
+To get rid of this conundrum, the inception layer allows us to implement them all.
+So why do we use filters of different sizes?
+For our example, our image will be of the same dimension but the **target** in the image may be of different sizes, i.e, a person may stand far from the camera or one may be close to it.
 Having different kernel size allow us to extract features of different size.

 We can start by understanding the Naive version of the Inception model where we apply different types of kernel on an input and concatenate the output as shown below.
-The idea is instead of us selecting the filter sizes, we use them all and concatanate their output and let the NN learn whichever combination of filter sizes it wants.
+The idea is instead of us selecting the filter sizes, we use them all and concatenate their output and let the NN learn whichever combination of filter sizes it wants.
 However, the problem with this method is the **computational cost**.

 ![image](https://user-images.githubusercontent.com/59663734/142761227-875b8713-1edb-4058-a6c6-7f396d8cce1e.png)

 #### 3.3.1 Network in Network

 If we look at the computational cost of the ```5x5``` filters of the ```28x28x192``` input volume, we have a whopping ```120M``` multiplies to perform.
-It is important to remember that this is only for the ```5x5``` filter and we still need to computer for the other 2 filters and pooling layer.
-A soltution to this is to implement a ```1x1``` convolution before the ```5x5``` filter that will output the same ```28x28x32``` volume but will reduce the number of multiplies by one tenth.
+It is important to remember that this is only for the ```5x5``` filter and we still need to compute for the other 2 filters and pooling layer.
+A solution to this is to implement a ```1x1``` convolution before the ```5x5``` filter that will output the same ```28x28x32``` volume but will reduce the number of multiplies by one-tenth.

 ![image](https://user-images.githubusercontent.com/59663734/142761522-9a60199a-2044-4e26-b975-aff7e6da3a81.png)

 How does this work?
 A ```1x1``` convolution also called a ```Network in network``` will take the element-wise product between the 192 numbers(example above) in the input and the 192 numbers in the filter and apply a relu activation function and output a single number.
 We will have a number of filters so the output will be ```HxWx#filters```.

 If we want to reduce the height and width of an input then we can use pooling to do so, however, if we want to reduce the number of channels of an input(192) then we use a ```1x1x#channels``` filter with the numbers of filters equal to the number of channels we want to output.
-In the example above in the middle sectiom, we want the channel to be 16 so we use 16 filters.
+In the example above in the middle section, we want the channel to be 16 so we use 16 filters.

-We create a bottle neck by shrinking the number of channels from 192 to 16 and then increasing it again to 32.
-This allow us to diminish dramatically the computational cost which is now about ```12.4M``` multiplies.
-The ```1x1``` convolution is an important building block in the inception network which allow us to go deeper into the network by maintaining the computational cost and learn more features.
+We create a bottleneck by shrinking the number of channels from 192 to 16 and then increasing it again to 32.
+This allows us to diminish dramatically the computational cost which is now about ```12.4 M ``` multiplies.
+The ```1x1``` convolution is an important building block in the inception network which allows us to go deeper into the network by maintaining the computational cost and learning more features.

 #### 3.3.2 Inception with Dimension Reduction
-To reduce our computational cost we should modify out architecture in fig 3.1 and add 1x1 convoltution to it.
+To reduce our computational cost we should modify our architecture in fig 3.1 and add 1x1 convolution to it.
 As shown above, the 1x1 filters will allow us to have fewer weights therefore fewer calculations and therefore faster inference.
 The figure below shows one Inception module.
 The Inception network just puts a lot of these modules together.

 ![image](https://user-images.githubusercontent.com/59663734/142762642-b684146a-28c7-4c16-b7ea-26d6a67d8b18.png)

-We have ```9``` of the inception block concatanate to each other with some additional max pooling to change the dimension.
-We should note that the last layer is a fully connected layer followed by a softmax layer to make prediction but we also have two side branches comming from the hidden layers trying to make prediction with a softmax output.
-This help ensure that the features computed in the hidden layers are also good to make accurate predictions and this help the network from overfitting.
+We have ```9``` of the inception block concatenate to each other with some additional max pooling to change the dimension.
+We should note that the last layer is a fully-connected layer followed by a softmax layer to make predictions but we also have two side branches coming from the hidden layers trying to make predictions with a softmax output.
+This helps ensure that the features computed in the hidden layers are also good to make accurate predictions and this helps the network from overfitting.

 ![image](https://user-images.githubusercontent.com/59663734/142762952-90a602b5-5fb7-43c7-8589-e41c02f22647.png)